Content overview

 Risk management plays a vital role in ISO 27001.
 Through risk management and risk assessment within the ISMS, organisations are able to identify risks and opportunities and assess the organisation's requirements.

-Information security plays a vital role in an organisation's success and can be leveraged as a competitive advantage.
-That is why an organisation will need to know why they are implementing an ISMS in order to make processes quicker and more transparent along the way–and in line with their organisational goals.
+Information security secures organisation's success and can be leveraged as a competitive advantage.
+That's why an organisation will need to know why they are implementing an ISMS in order to make processes quicker and more transparent along the way–and in line with their organisational goals.

 Clause 7: Support